 Enable the Physical Interface

-- To enable the subinterface, slide the State slider, associated with the subinterface's logical name to green.
+- To enable the subinterface, slide the State slider, associated with the subinterface's logical name to blue.